Di-Xiong/Cross-person-HAR/README.md

 # Cross-person-HAR
-The code will be released after the paper is published.
+The code will be released after being sorted out.